sdirix/emf-cloud-website/content/_index/components/modelserver.md

   url = "https://github.com/eclipsesource/modelserver"
 +++

 The existing EMF implementation already supports loading, model manipulation, and serialisation out-of-the-box.
 The <a href="https://github.com/eclipsesource/modelserver">EMF.cloud model server</a> adds a facade on top of existing technologies to connect web-based clients.
 It manages the runtime state of loaded models (“shared editing domain”).
-It allows to apply changes using a command pattern and and register for changes.
-Finally, it provides a Java and JavaScript REST API including mulitple formats (JSON or XMI).
+It allows applying changes using a command pattern and and register for changes.
+Finally, it provides a Java and JavaScript REST API including multiple formats (JSON or XMI).